epradeepk/KubernetesOnIBMCloud_MeetUp_14thApril2018/README.md

 (a) Need for Container Orchestration
 (b) Overview of Kubernetes Architecture and Concepts

-2. Refer to IBM public Cloud-Container-services.pptx for:
+2. Refer to IBM public Cloud-Container-services.pptx in "HandsOn" directory for:
 Functionalities provided by IBM Cloud Clusters

 3. The "HandsOn" directory for HandsOn with examples and